 Fin-seal packaging gets its name from the distinctive flap that runs along the bottom of the finished product.
-The flap lies flat on the package until someone starts to open it, then the ‘fin’ stands up just like a shark’s dorsal fin.
+The flap lies flat on the package until someone starts to open it, then the fin stands up just like a shark’s dorsal fin.
 Convenience store shelves overflow with popular items that are packaged using this technology.

 How is Flow Wrapping Achieved?

 The process uses an oriented polypropylene film, commonly referred to as cellophane.
-Items are packaged in high speed runs that can exceed 200 pieces per minute.
-To maximize output, contract packaging companies use state of the art horizontal pouch packaging machines capable of fulfilling each stage of the overwrapping process.
+Items are packaged in high-speed runs that can exceed 200 pieces per minute.
+To maximize output, contract packaging companies use state-of-the-art horizontal pouch packaging machines capable of fulfilling each stage of the overwrapping process.

-Other distinct advantages of fin-seal overwrapping include:
+Other distinct advantages of fin-seal overwrapping include the following:

 In addition to consumer retail goods, flow wrapping is widely used to aid in the distribution of printed promotional materials and product samples.
 Like baseball cards, flat stock coupons and business premiums are encased using fin seal overwrapping.
-The packets are then glued to magazines, newspapers and other periodicals to be efficiently distributed to circular subscribers.
+The packets are then glued to magazines, newspapers, and other periodicals to be efficiently distributed to circular subscribers.

 Though they are inexpensive to create, horizontal pouch packages impart a tamper-proof perception that is adequate for consumer applications like wrapping disposable silverware and encasing food samples intended for mass distribution.